Glacier and alpine tour course

 - Basic mountain experience

-"For high altitude tours, experience is the key to success.
-That's why I try to share as much of my personal experience as possible with my guests on the high altitude touring courses.
+"Experience is the key to success on alpine tours.
+That's why I try to pass on as much of my personal experience as possible to my guests on the alpine touring courses.

-Because it's not just about learning techniques, it's very much about correctly assessing the different situations on glaciers and in the high mountains."
+It's not just about learning techniques, but especially about correctly assessing the different situations on glaciers and in the high mountains."

 Sepp Hümmer